-Finnish vocational education is under big changes.
+Finnish vocational education has gone trough significant changes.
 People involved with vocational education are invited to a change.
 Even though the reform seems like the most complicated problem in this time, it´s possible.
 We need people who want to see the result in different form that it has been.

 I see reform as a possibility to create new map of education.
 Why not to follow Becks principles when creating new in vocational education.